-Moreover, you can use a VPN (virtual private network) to encrypt your connection to keep you private online.
-VPNs let you easily change your (virtual) location, which can prevent streaming services and advertisers from targeting you based on your location.
+Moreover, you can use a VPN to encrypt your connection to keep you private online.
+VPNs let you easily change your (virtual) location, which can prevent streaming services and advertisers from targeting you based on where you are.

-Using a VPN while streaming lets you access content not be available in your physical location.
+Using a VPN while streaming lets you access content that may not be available in your location.